arvidl/BMED320-imaging-mass-cytometry-ml/README.md

 ## Get started - test your environment
 * [Python, Numpy, Pandas, Matplotlib, Cellpose, PyCaret and more](./test-notebooks): run through this notebook (`test-notebooks/1.0-test-cellpose.ipynb`) and  (`test-notebooks/2.0-test-pycaret.ipynb`) to check that your environment is OK.<br>

+# Fiji (recommended)
+Fiji - (Fiji Is Just) ImageJ - is an image processing package—a "batteries-included" distribution of ImageJ, bundling a lot of plugins which facilitate scientific image analysis.
+Download from https://imagej.net/Fiji.

 # Imaging Mass Cytometry (IMC)
 (adapted from https://visikol.com/imaging-mass-cytometry)